andymanitara/tweak/README.md

 A skeleton for Grunt, Brunch a Gulp will shortly be created

 ## Concepts
 Below is a rough guide to the concepts used within Tweak.js.
 Additional information can be found on the web to help your understanding on MVC concepts.
 For more in-depth details on what Tweak.js can do, look at the relevant module in the [documentation](http://docs.tweakjs.com/) or look at the source code for line by line comments.
-Better yet just get stuck in and mess around with it; its versatile for lots of needs, so **MVC your way** .
+Better yet just get stuck in and mess around with it; its versatile for lots of needs.

 ### Model
 A Model is used by other modules like the Controller to store, retrieve and listen to a set of data.
 A Model triggers events when it's storage base is updated, this makes it easy to listen to changes and to action as and when required.
 The Model’s data is not a database, but a JSON representation of its data can be exported and imported to and from storage sources.
 In Tweak.js the Model extends the ['Store'](http://docs.tweakjs.com/class/tweak/Store.html) module - which is the core functionality shared between Model's and Collection's.
 The main difference between a Model and collection it the base of its data type.
 The Model uses an object as its base data type and a collection base type is an Array.